Skip to content

 Additional options:

-• auto - Automatically verify without user interaction (possible values: onfocus, onload, onsubmit).
+• auto: Automatically verify without user interaction (possible values: off, onfocus, onload, onsubmit).

-• name - The name of the hidden field containing the payload (defaults to “altcha”).
+• name: Name of the hidden field containing the payload (defaults to “altcha”).

 Development / testing options: